Men5ah/portfolio-website/README.md

-# protfolio-blog
+# Portfolio
-This will be a blog that will host everything that I learn about various programming languages and concepts as a developing developer.
+This is a static website that features my portfolio, please enjoy.